louistychon/Laravel_himara/README.md

 # Laravel_himara
 This project is a backoffice for the Himara hotel owner & team.
+It was build in a local environnement.

 The Backoffice is built in Laravel and the front in JS, HTML & CSS.
 The front is similar from a Wordpress template and not made by me : https://preview.eagle-themes.com/html/himara/index.html